ogdenstudios/feyrun/assets/dungeon-master/session-1.md

 > A perception check DC 10 will reveal a root with a slight green glow to it.
 It leads them to a the tower by the climbing tree.
 A failure will have the trees part and show the way to the base of the tower.

+- Taylor: 16 + 0

+- Justin: makes a nature check 15 + 4 to investigate the root

 ### The base of the tower

 You come up on a tower.
 From the distance, it looks stone-hewn.
 You can see the individual bricks in the masonry.
 But on closer inspection, the tower looks as though it's made of the roots you saw beneath your feet.
 They twist and pack themselves into roughly-rectangular shapes to mimic the bricks.
 But it is definitely made of wood.

+- Justin walks around and investigates: 14 + 1
+- Jenn walks around and investigates: 2 + 4

 > They can try climbing.
 Three checks: DC 5, DC 15, DC 25

+- Justin tries to climb first:

+1. 8 + 1
+2. 16 + 1
+3. 5 + 1

+Jenn makes a perception check: 18 + 1
+Taylor makes a perception check: 13 + 0

 Whoever falls first, Halyyra will cast fly on them instinctually to the top.